The table below presents a comparison of continents on Earth and Mars.

 Map courtesy of the National Geographic Data Center/ U.S.G.S.

 Two views of the surface of Mars.
-The upper image shows the
+The upper image is dominated by the

-Highlands, while the lower image shows the Tharsis Ridge.
+Highlands, while the lower image highlights the Tharsis Ridge.

 Click on image for full size version (160K GIF)